testflows/TestFlows-WebSite/source/_posts/blog/testing-super-mario-using-a-behavior-model-part2.md

         self.assert_movement(now, before, direction=direction)
 ```

-This version introduces [`has_started_moving_after_standing`](https://github.com/testflows/Examples/blob/main/SuperMario/tests/models/mario.py#L107), which checks if Mario has waited long enough to start moving from a stationary position.
+This version introduces [`has_started_moving_after_standing`](https://github.com/testflows/Examples/blob/main/SuperMario/tests/models/mario.py#L107), which checks if Mario has waited long enough to start moving from a stationary position, accounting for the natural startup delay in movement.

 This incremental approach demonstrates how behavior models grow organically.
+We started with a simple rule, then added inertia handling, and finally incorporated startup delays.
 Each addition handles a new aspect of the observed behavior, building up a comprehensive model piece by piece.

 ### Modeling jump behavior